-The Company's board of directors has approved a stock repurchase program authorizing the Company, from time to time as market and business conditions warrant, to acquire up to \$210 million of its common stock.
-Under the program to date, the Company has purchased approximately 7,244,480 shares for approximately \$171 million.
-The maximum remaining dollar value of shares authorized for purchase under the stock repurchase program was approximately \$39 million as of March 31, 2010.
+Our board of directors has approved a stock repurchase program authorizing the Company, from time to time as market and business conditions warrant, to acquire up to \$210 million of its common stock.
+Under the program to date, the Company has purchased approximately 8,082,180 shares for approximately \$187.1 million.
+The maximum remaining dollar value of shares authorized for purchase under the stock repurchase program was approximately \$22.9 million as of September 30, 2010.